 Difference Between Data Science and Machine Learning

 Data science is an evolutionary extension of statistics capable of dealing with massive amounts with the help of computer science technologies.
 Machine learning is a field of study that gives computers the ability to learn without being explicitly programmed.
-Data science covers a wide range of data technologies including SQL, Python, R, and Hadoop, Spark, etc. Machine learning is seen as a process, it can be defined as the process by which a computer can work more accurately as it collects and learns from the data it is given.
+Data science covers a wide range of data technologies, including SQL, Python, R, Hadoop, Spark, etc. Machine learning is seen as a process, it can be defined as the process by which a computer can work more accurately as it collects and learns from the data it is given.

-Head to Head Comparison of Data Science and Machine Learning (Infographics)
+Science vs Machine Learning (Infographics)

 Below is the top 5 comparison between Data Science and Machine Learning:

 Key Difference Between Data Science and Machine Learning

 Below is the difference between Data Science and Machine Learning are as follows:

 - Components – As mentioned earlier, Data Science systems cover the entire data lifecycle and typically have components to cover the following :

 - Collection and profiling of data – ETL (Extract Transform Load) pipelines and profiling jobs

 - Distributed computing – Horizontally scalable data distribution and processing